alvarcarto/url-to-pdf-api/README.md

 ### Good to know

-* By default, we set Chrome to emulate `screen` media.
-To change this behaviour, try adding `&emulateScreenMedia=true`.
+* **By default, page's `@media print` CSS rules are ignored**.
+We set Chrome to emulate `@media screen` to make the default PDFs look more like actual sites.
+To get results closer to desktop Chrome, add `&emulateScreenMedia=false` query parameter.
 See more at [Puppeteer API docs](https://github.com/GoogleChrome/puppeteer/blob/master/docs/api.md#pagepdfoptions).

 * Chrome is launched with `--no-sandbox --disable-setuid-sandbox` flags to fix usage in Heroku.
 See [this issue](https://github.com/GoogleChrome/puppeteer/issues/290).

+* Heavy pages may cause Chrome to crash if the server doesn't have enough RAM

 ## Examples

+*Note: the demo Heroku app runs on a free dyno which sleep after idle.
+A request to sleeping dyno may take even 30 seconds.*

 **Use the default @media print instead of @media screen.**